 COMMUNITY ENGAGEMENT RESOURCES AND ARTICLES

-Presenters from our recent Victoria and Queensland Community Engagement Summit events have kindly offered to share their presentations.
+Presenters from our highly successful 2017 Community Engagement Summit events have kindly offered to share their presentations.
 It is hoped that by sharing this knowledge, community engagement practitioners can apply the lessons from case studies and theory to their own work.

 Please note, the content in these presentations remains the intellectual property of the authors, so please do not reproduce or post in any other forums without the written consent of the authors.